 Making Hand Painted Coasters

 Ordinary wooden coasters can be turned into something decorative with some paint and stencils.
-This guide is about making hand painted coasters
+This page is about making hand painted coasters

 By using the colors found on Delft glassware, and a stencil with a nautical theme, one can change ordinary wooden coasters into something quite extraordinary.